-Before I go any further let me just announce that I am definitely no expert on the subject of Alt text but I have learned with the help of my younger brother (shout out coming up…)!
+Before I go any further let me just announce that I am definitely no expert on the subject of Alt text (or Alt tags) but I have learned with the help of my younger brother (shout out coming up…)!
 He is European head of e-commerce for a rather large, well-known global company and has a Master’s degree in marketing science so of course, I turned to him to clarify things for me!

 When you first start out there are so many little niggles with blogging and I get frustrated when I see wording or jargon that I don’t understand.
 It’s not really acceptable to just ignore It hoping it will go away as often we don’t realise the importance of such things and how they can affect SEO.
 That’s what I was doing until recently, okay I was editing the meta description with the snippet editor if I felt it necessary as that was pretty much self-explanatory.

 Of course, there is Google, but often there are so many answers out there our mind just boggles!
 If you’re like me hopefully this will answer your questions.
 My blog is self-hosted over on WordPress.org, I imagine WordPress.com has the same process of adding Alt text, I can’t remember off-hand.
 Pretty sure it does.